COM 02 — Public Speaking: Romancing the Room

 In today’s “attention deficit” world, delivering powerful presentations is an indispensable skill.
 This course provides a practical approach to public speaking.
 Students will learn how to make positive first impressions, captivate their listeners, and move audiences from “no” to “yes.”
 Students will practice informal speaking skills (impromptu and storytelling), followed by traditional speech genres (informative, persuasive, and entertaining).
 They will also sharpen their skills with the use of video and PowerPoint, the study of famous speeches, and participation in a final dinner program of roasts, toasts, and fun.

+Advanced-level proficiency in spoken English is required.
 Students should expect to pay an additional $80 for dinner on the final night of class.
 More details will be provided in class.

 Instructor, Oral Communication Program, Stanford Summer Session

-Bruce Bean coaches individuals and firms on public speaking and is the coauthor of Romancing the Room.
+Bruce Bean coaches individuals and firms on public speaking and is the co-author of Romancing the Room.
 He has worked as a commercial real estate agent since 1988 and was the president of the board of directors of HIP Housing, an affordable-housing nonprofit serving San Mateo County.

 Founder and Owner, The Trafton Group Commercial Real Estate